willymcallister/willymcallister.github.io/_articles/line-of-charge1.md

 $F = \dfrac{1}{4\pi\epsilon_0} \dfrac{q\,Q}{a(a+L)}$

-This is one of a handful of relatively simple charge configurations we work out.
-It shows you a few strategies for solving electrostatics problems.
-This isn't a particularly important result and you don't need to memorize it.
+This is one of a handful of relatively simple charge configurations we study in beginning electrostatics.

+The point of doing this problem is to learn some strategies for solving electrostatics problems.
+It isn't a particularly important result and you don't need to memorize it.
 The main point of doing this calculation is to learn how to work with a distributed charge shape.

-Coulomb's Law works with pairwise forces between point charges.
-When faced with a distributed charge, like the line,
+Coulomb's Law works for forces between point charges.
+When you are faced with a distributed charge, like a line of charge, the strategy is,

-1. Invent a $dQ$ variable from the distributed charge, something you can use as a point charge in Coulomb's Law.
+1. Invent a $dQ$ variable, something you can use as a point charge in Coulomb's Law.
-2. Write out the force between each pair of charges.
+2. Write an equation for the force between each pair of charges.
-3. The geometry was very symmetric so we didn't have to do any fancy vector addition.
+3. The geometry of this problem was very simple and symmetric so we didn't have to do any fancy vector addition.
 The direction of the force was obvious.
+4. Figure out a way to express $dQ$ in terms of distance.
-4. Add up the forces with an integral to get the total force.
+5. Add up the forces with an integral to get the total force.

 ## References